-Little aid is getting in to Nepal and little has been done by the Nepalese Government or other world bodies to help the villagers to rebuild their homes and infrastructure over the last 18 months.
-Many people are still living under corrugated iron shelters, without proper water supplies, and without a school for their children.
+Little aid had been getting in to Nepal and little had been done by the Nepalese Government or other world bodies to help the villagers to rebuild their homes and infrastructure on the 2 years since the quakes.
+Since the 2017 elections this is now changing but many people were still living under corrugated iron shelters, without proper water supplies, and without a school for their children.

-By October the monsoon will have ended, dust settled, roads dried.
-This is when e2e challenge will take place, raising awareness of their plight and aspiring to raise enough money to build 5 new schools to replace buildings decimated last year.
+e2e challenge set out to raise awareness of the country's plight and aspired to raise enough money to build 5 new schools to replace buildings decimated last year.
 These new schools can change the lives of hundreds of children who live within the local catchment areas, and whose life chances are being compromised as they continue to have no access to schooling and education.

-The route will take the e2e Challenge team through some of the villages where the new schools will be built, and will also pass close to two of the schools which YYY Foundation has already helped to rebuild.
+The route took the e2e Challenge team through some of the villages where the new schools will be built, and also passed close to two of the schools which YYY Foundation had already helped to rebuild.

-For 20 cyclists, e2e Challenge will be a huge personal challenge; for all of us, it is a chance to show the Nepalese people that we have not forgotten them, and to help to change the lives of hundreds of disadvantaged children for the better.
+The cyclists faced a huge personal challenge; for all of us, it was a chance to show the Nepalese people that we have not forgotten them, and to help to change the lives of hundreds of disadvantaged children for the better.